Acile067/Acile067/README.md

 🌍 I'm a student enrolled at FTN in Novi Sad, Serbia.

-🎯 I'm on a mission to become a full stack developer.
+🎯 I'm on a journey to become a full stack developer.

 ### Leetcode:
 ![Leetcode Stats](https://leetcard.jacoblin.cool/Acile067?ext=heatmap)